 Conversely, CORES may sell any excess reserves over its legal requirement.
 CORES sold 120,000 cubic meters worth of reserves on Oct.
-16, 2012, for \in 70.5 million.
+16, 2012, for €70.5 million.
 After this transaction, CORES' reserves were still about 12% higher than required.
-As of Aug.
-31, 2013, CORES held reserves which were 22% higher than legally required.
-We estimate CORES could receive up to \in 802 million for the sale of these reserves, for which there is a liquid market.
+As of Nov.
+30, 2014, CORES held reserves which were 27% higher than legally required.
+We estimate CORES could receive up to €670 million for the sale of these reserves, for which there is a liquid market.
+The market price of oil has fallen significantly since our last published research on CORES (see "Spanish Strategic Oil Reserves Manager CORES 'BBB/A-2' Ratings Affirmed; Outlook Stable," published Oct.
+17, 2014), when we estimated the value of CORES' excess reserves to be about €853 million, based on market data as of Sept.
+30, 2014.
+We consider that this reduction in the value of excess reserves has no impact on CORES' creditworthiness, given the strength of the legal framework that governs its activity.